 - errport defines the port used to send error messages.

 The int32 parameter should be a positive value in the range [1024-49150].
 The default port, outport and errport values are 7000, 7001 and 7002.

 Note: Error messages are sent as a single string.

 - browse open the file given as parameter using the system default browser.
 The message supports URLs that can be of type http:// , https:// or file:// .
 It supports also direct reference to a local file (e.g. myfile.html) that is translated into file:// url using the application rootPath.

 Application level queries

 The application supports the get messages for its parameters (see section getsect).
-In addition, it provides the following messages to query version numbers.
+In addition, it provides the following messages to query version numbers or IP address.

 - version: version number request.